-- Press the crumbs firmly into the bottom of a 9.5-inch springform pan.
+- Press the crumbs firmly into the bottom of a prepared pan.

 - Place in the fridge to chill for 15 minutes or until firm.
 Work on the cheesecake batter.

 - In a large mixing bowl, add in the cream cheese and peanut butter.
-Beat with a hand mixer until creamy.
+Beat with a hand mixer on medium until creamy.

 - Add the granulated sugar and brown sugar and beat until completely incorporated.
 Scrape the sides and bottom of the bowl.